For successful completion of the DI Program and to receive a verification statement, the following requirements must be met:

 - For U of M graduate students preselected as interns, the Completion of U of M Dietetic Internship Form must be signed by the graduate student's advisor.

 Intern performance is evaluated at regular intervals throughout the year.
 Refer to Assessment of Learning policy for details.
-The DI program has the right to withhold verification forms if any the above requirements are not satisfactorily met.
-Upon successful completion of all learning experiences, graduates receive a Verification Statement from the Internship Director and are eligible for active membership in the Academy of Nutrition and Dietetics, and to complete the national Registration Examination for Dietitians.
+Upon successful completion of all learning experiences, graduates receive verification statements, and the Internship Director initiates the registration eligibility process for candidates to schedule their Registration Examination for Dietitians.
+The DI program has the right to withhold verification statements if any the above requirements are not satisfactorily met.